University of California College of the Law, San Francisco: Post-graduation employment

+According to UC Law SF official 2023 ABA-required disclosures, 85% of the Class of 2023 obtained full-time, long-term, JD-required or -advantaged employment nine months after graduation, excluding solo-practitioners.

+Bar examination passage rates

+For the 2024 Bar Examinations, 83.84% of UC Law SF Law graduates taking the exam for the first time passed.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at UC Law SF for the 2018–2019 academic year is $49,538 for California residents and $55,538 for non-residents.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $296,028.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at UC Law SF for the 2024–2025 academic year is $57,215 for California residents and $64,703 for non-residents.
 UC Law SF does not offer full-tuition scholarships.